 Do this: allow your wedding day do fit who you both are

 Not that: let the internet/your friend/your aunt/the high school friend you haven't spoken to in 10 years dictate what your wedding "should be"

 From the very start, Brian and I knew we wanted our wedding to be low-key.
 We are very relaxed people, whose lives involve a lot of Netflix, our dog, and beer.
 We wanted our wedding day to be a reflection of who we are.

-We each chose someone that has been hugely influential in our lives (my cousin, his uncle), and wrote a funny ceremony script that made sense for who we are.
+For our ceremony, we each chose someone that has been hugely influential in our lives (my cousin, his uncle), and wrote a funny ceremony script that made sense for who we are.
 There were references to Game of Thrones, Harry Potter, and Star Wars, and our guests had beer for the ceremony.
 We laughed, and lived completely in the moment with those we loved the most.